maheera421/Portfolio/README.md

 - HTML file includes the main structure of the website, while CSS file defines the styling.
 - The website is designed to work on mobile screens.
 - External fonts are imported from Google Fonts to enhance typography.
-- The code makes use of CSS Flexbox for layout design, ensuring elements are properly aligned and responsive.
+- The code makes use of CSS Flexbox for layout design, ensuring elements are properly aligned.
 - Images and icons are used for visual elements throughout the website.
 - The CSS code specifies various font styles, sizes, colors, and spacing to ensure a visually appealing and consistent design.

 **🚀Code Features:**
 1. **Header:** The website includes a header with a logo and a menu icon for navigation.

-2. **Main Section (Headline):** This section introduces the developer Maheera, her skills, and invites visitors to connect on social media.
+2. **Main Section (Headline):** This section includes introduction, skills, and invites visitors to connect on social media.

 3. **Works Section:** The works section showcases multiple project cards.
 Each card displays an image, project name, details, tags, and a "See Project" button.